hftf/roirpt/jeff-phrasing/README2.md

 ### Reserve keys for single function (instead of overload with select adverbs)

+In order to include select adverbs,
-We still have a need to write phrases in perfect and progressive aspects with question inversion.
+Jeff phrasing overloads certain combinations of perfect and progressive aspects with question inversion, but we still have a need to write these phrases.

+Adverbs are to be implemented as a second stroke with dedicated key space.

 ### Use a retroactive second stroke for other features (adverbs, passive voice)